top of page

 Jesus the Messiah is on his throne, installed by God the Father.
 Some welcome it, some resist it, some deny it, but none can change it.
 It is done!

-Pentecost Day, May 28, 2023
+Pentecost Day, May 19, 2024

 Jesus came to earth to start something, and the first thing he did when he returned to heaven was to expand it.
-Before he left, he had told his followers, “I have been given all authority in heaven and on earth.
+Before he left, he told his followers, “I have been given all authority in heaven and on earth.
 Therefore, go and make disciples of all the nations, . . .”
 (Mt.
-28:18-19) But he had also told them not to try it on their own.
+28:18-19) But he also told them not to try it on their own.

 “You are witnesses of all these things.
 And now I will send the Holy Spirit, just as my Father promised.
 But stay here in the city until the Holy Spirit comes and fills you with power from heaven.”
 (Lk.
 24:48-49) This gag order may seem odd to us.
 Jesus’s followers knew about the cross and the resurrection as well as all his earlier teaching and miracles.
 They were eyewitnesses with amazing stories.
 Why not get straight to work letting the world know while their memory was fresh?

-He did not want them telling what they knew until they could back it up with his power.
+Jesus did not want them telling what they knew until they could back it up with his power.
 Otherwise they would give people the wrong impression about him, the impression that he was a memory.
 They would be mere reporters and teachers.

 The book in the Bible that follows the gospels is emphatically not “The Reports of the Apostles” or “The Teaching of the Apostles.”
 It is “The Acts of the Apostles,” and the acts proved what words alone could not—the presence of a living Jesus.
 Though invisible as the wind, he was just as obviously present by his actions and their effects.
 It is the wind, not someone’s memory of the wind, that shakes the leaves on the trees.

-The Messiah’s first act from the throne, ten days after his ascension, was to pour out his power through the Holy Spirit, the wind or breath of God.
+The Messiah’s first act from the throne, 10 days after his ascension, was to pour out his power through the Holy Spirit, the wind or breath of God.
 Through the Holy Spirit he extends his reign or sphere of control and distributes the power that points the world back to him.

 We are empowered followers of a powerful Messiah.
 In the name of King Jesus we are fighting worldly power with spiritual power, and worldly power does not have a chance.
 The rest of the Season of Power will show us why.